RubenSmit/wireless-communication/docs/led-app.md

 | Packet data | 0x00 | 0x01    | 0x01        |
 | Values      | 0    | 1       | 1           |

 So, this packet tells you need to go back one pin and the current pin is 1.
 So, a packet containing 0x010003 would be go to next pin current pin is 3.
+This way the minimal amount of data is send over the air.

-## Communication beween the boards
+## Communication between the boards

 The boards would send a package described above to the other board and increment or decretent the pointer value given in the packet this packet would sync the boards if there was a discrepancy between them.
 This is shown in the picture below.